andrewacashner/hearingfaithms/chapters/notes/notes-ch3.md

 id ex Isaia cap.
 9. 6. *Parvulus natus est nobis, et filius datus est nobis*, etc."]

+It is probably no accident that the phrase *lo que se canta* in the opening sentence of the poem corresponds literally to a phrase used by Augustine in the famous passage about listening to music in the *Confessions*.
+Augustine confesses that he sins when "it happens to me that the song moves me more than what is sung"
+[@Augustine:ConfessionesPL, 10:33:
+"Tamen, cum mihi accidit ut me amplius cantus, quam res quae canitur, moveat;
+poenaliter me peccare confiteor, et tunc mallem non audire cantantem."]
+A popular version translates, "It is not the singing that moves me but the meaning of the words when they are sung."
+[@Augustine:ConfessionsPenguin, 239]
+But Augustine's dilemma is not between words and music, but between different ways of hearing music.
+Augustine twice in this passage uses the same words contrasting *cantus* (song) with *res quae canitur*, literally "the thing that is sung."
+This choice of words connects to Augustine's theology of signs in *De doctrina christiana*, in which everything in the world is either a *res* (thing, object) or a *signum* (sign) that points to a *res*.
+The "song," then, would be the sign that points to "what is sung"---a concept that need not be limited to the words of the song, but should be understood within the context of Augustine's Christian Neoplatonism, referring to a higher reality as the object of the song.
+Augustine is confessing that he failed to rise in contemplation from the created world to its Creator, that is, because of his sensual appetites he failed to discern the sensory world (the song that he hears) as a sign pointing to the ultimate *res* or being to which all lesser things owe their existence, the Holy Trinity.
+In the villancico, "what is sung" refers first to the present-day singing of the chapel choir, but that itself is a sign pointing to the voices of the first Christmas and ultimately to Christ who is himself both sign and signified.

+Padilla makes the connection of Christ as singer to Christ as song even stronger through his literal puns of solmization on these syllables.

 #### Genealogy

 ##### Version by Francisco de Santiago, before 1644